 Safety & Health Program Maximizes Safe Performance

 KGS developed and implemented a comprehensive Corporate Safety and Health (S&H) Program that contains integrated procedures for planning, controlling, and enforcing safety in the workplace.
-Our team of KGS professionals develop, administer, and continually update our KGS Program and provide guidance and training to employees throughout all levels of the organization.
-We are committed to safety, and to a corporate culture in which all employees are knowledgeable of potential workplace hazards.
+Our team of professionals develop, administer, and continually update our program and provide guidance and training to employees throughout all levels of the organization.
+We are committed to safety and to a corporate culture in which all employees are knowledgeable of potential workplace hazards.

-KGS has and continues to achieve excellence in KGS, and we work hard to maintain a high level of performance.
-This commitment has resulted in zero accidents or injuries in the 15-year history of the firm, a current EMR of 0.78, and zero OSHA ORIR, TRIR, or DART cases in our history.
+KGS has and continues to achieve excellence in safety, and we work hard to maintain a high level of performance.
+This commitment has resulted in zero accidents or injuries in the 18-year history of the firm, a current EMR of 0.79, and zero OSHA ORIR, TRIR, or DART cases in our history.
 This outstanding safety record has been achieved in rigorous, safety-challenging environments.

-The emphasis of our KGS Program is continuous improvement.
-This along with the implementation of innovative practices, allow us to accomplish the objective of strengthening each aspect of our KGS Program to achieve our ongoing goal of zero injuries and/or illnesses.
+The emphasis of our S&H Program is continuous improvement.
+This, along with the implementation of innovative practices, allow us to accomplish the objective of strengthening each aspect of our S&H Program to achieve our ongoing goal of zero injuries and/or illnesses.
 We maintain the belief and establish the culture that the safety and quality of life of our employees is our first priority and must never be compromised during the course of conducting our business.

 Safety Program Highlights

-- KGS achieves excellence in safety and health with zero accidents or injuries in the 15-year history of the firm.
+KGS achieves excellence in safety and health with zero accidents or injuries in the 18-year history of the firm.

 “…EPA and Corps personnel (including myself) visited the facility and inspected the operation.
 Both agencies were very satisfied with the efficiency of the operation including the health and safety protocols…”—Daniel Lee, PE, Chief of Construction, USACE New York District